Skip to content

 ModeAUTH_MODELogin FieldsBest For

-Local (default)localUsername + PasswordTeams with multiple users, RBAC, 2FA
+Local (default)localUsername + PasswordTeams with multiple users, Sairo-managed RBAC, 2FA

 In S3 mode, users authenticate by entering their S3 access key and secret key.
 Sairo validates the credentials by calling list_buckets() against the configured S3 endpoint.
-If it succeeds, the user gets an admin session.
-No user account setup needed.
+No Sairo user accounts are needed — access is governed entirely by the S3 provider.

 environment: